-When the NPort 6000 is in data mode, the user can initiate disconnection by sending "+++" from the local serial port to the NPort 6000.
-Some applications allow you to directly set the DTR signal to off, which will also initiate disconnection.
+When the NPort 6000 is in data mode, the user can start disconnection by sending "+++" from the local serial port to the NPort 6000.
+Some applications allow you to directly set the DTR signal off, which will also start disconnection.
 The NPort 6000 will enter command mode, and after one second, you can then enter "ATH" to shut down the TCP connection The NPort 600 0 will return a "NO CARRIER" via the serial port.

-NOTE The "+++" command cannot be divided.
-The "+" character can be changed in register S2, and the guard time, which prefixes and suffixes the "+++" in order to protect the raw data, can be changed in register S12.
+The "+++" command cannot be divided.
+The "+" character can be changed in register S2, and the guard time, which prefixes and suffixes the "+++" to protect the raw data, can be changed in register S12.